 After 7 to 8 minutes. flip the balls so that they are properly cooked from both the sides.

 After another 6 to 7 minutes, see that the falafels are properly cooked and golden in colour.

 Serve these with hummus or with pita bread and hummus.

 - Ensure that you soak chickpeas in enough water as they absorb water and swell after some time.

 - Before grinding, put the soaked chickpeas in the strainer so that all water drips out.

 - If grinding in the grinder then it is better to grind chickpeas only.
 When coarsely grounded then add other ingredients like onion etc.

-- If you want to deep fry these falafels then add little more chickpeas flour so that they bind properly.
+- If you want to deep fry these falafels then add a little more chickpeas flour so that they bind properly.
 Add one falafel in hot oil.
-If it breaks or falls apart then add little more chickpeas flour.
+If it breaks or falls apart then add a little more chickpeas flour.

 - Before air frying, you may brush little oil on the balls.

 PS: This post has embedded affiliate marketing links to enable me to earn some commissions out of the sale by any seller.
 The small amount of commission is used for the purpose of maintaining and running of this site without any extra cost to the buyer.